-Rudolph Penner is an Institute fellow in the Executive Office at the Urban Institute.
-Before joining Urban, he was director of the Congressional Budget Office from 1983 to 1987.
-From 1977 to 1983, he was a resident scholar at the American Enterprise Institute.
-His previous posts in government also include as assistant director for economic policy at the Office of Management and Budget, deputy assistant secretary for economic affairs at the Department of Housing and Urban Development, and senior staff economist at the Council of Economic Advisors.
+Rudolph Penner is an Institute fellow at the Urban Institute.
+Before joining Urban, he was a managing director of the Barents Group, a KPMG Company.
+Penner served as director of the Congressional Budget Office from 1983 to 1987 and was a resident scholar at the American Enterprise Institute from 1977 to 1983.
+His previous posts in government include assistant director for economic policy at the Office of Management and Budget, deputy assistant secretary for economic affairs at the Department of Housing and Urban Development, and senior staff economist at the Council of Economic Advisers.
 Before 1975, he was a professor of economics at the University of Rochester.

 Penner received his undergraduate degree from the University of Toronto and his PhD in economics from the Johns Hopkins University.